BuildForSDGCohort2/Team-235-Backend/README.md

 3. Run `npm install` to install all packages.

 4. Run all migrations using the following command: `npm run knex migrate:latest`

+5. Run all seed files using the following command: `npm run knex seed:run`

-5. Run `npm run start:dev` to run the project in development.
+6. Run `npm run start:dev` to run the project in development.